 After a SCAD diagnosis, you may have questions about your health.
 Prepare a list of questions to ask your health care provider at your next appointment, such as:

 - Will the tear in my artery heal on its own?

-- What is my risk of having another spontaneous coronary artery dissection (SCAD)?
+- What is my risk of having another SCAD?

-- Do I have abnormalities of other blood vessels, such as fibromuscular dysplasia (FMD)?
+- Do I have a blood vessel condition, such as fibromuscular dysplasia, also called FMD?

 - I have other health conditions.
 How can I best manage them together?